Moebits/waifu2x/readme.md

 end of all the new filenames (default is 2x).*/ await waifu2x.upscaleImages("./images", "./upscaled", {recursive: true, rename: "2x"}, progress)

-/*You can also use absolute paths, or call waifu2x-converter-cpp directly if you want to use your own installation.*/ await waifu2x.upscaleImage("F:/Documents/image.png", "F:/Documents/image2x.png", {callFromPath: true})
+/*You can also use absolute paths, or set a custom path to waifu2x if you are bundling it yourself.
+It must be the path to waifu2x-converter-cpp.exe.*/ await waifu2x.upscaleImage("F:/Documents/image.png", "F:/Documents/image2x.png", {waifu2xPath: "waifu2x-converter-cpp.exe"})

 /*This callback function can track progress.
 Return true in order to stop early.*/ let progress = (current: number, total: number) => {